MadSciGuys/Evaporator/README.md

 Evaporator
 ==========

-Automatically connect to databases, inspects schemas, and extract data.
+Automatically connect to databases, inspects schemas, and extract data to files.